k41nt/ECEN403-ML-for-Data-Organization/ExtractionModule/README.md

 I used Python 3.5 (should be fine for any Python 3 version)

-You need to install pdfminer.six package first using the command below: pip install pdfminer.six
+You need to install pdfminer.six package first using the command: pip install pdfminer.six

 To run the code: